 I have come to trust that everything that has happened, and will happen, is exactly the way it needs to be, despite being seemingly great or terrible.

-I am interested in computers and photography or anything that is some combination of both.
+I am interested in computers and photography.

 I also enjoy going on ethnic culinary adventures with my friends, traveling to strange places and listening to other people's life stories.